FerSobrino/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
  I am a PhD candidate in economics at Princeton University.
-I will be available for interviews at ASSA 2020 in San Diego.
+I will be available for interviews at the European Job Market in Rotterdam in December 2019 and at the ASSA Annual Meeting in San Diego in January 2020.